Use the RudderStack iOS SDK to send events from your iOS apps to various destinations.

 boolean

-Specify whether the SDK will capture application life cycle events automatically.
+Determines if the SDK should capture the application life cycle events automatically.

 true